moltenL/Cardinal/CONTRIBUTING.md

 ### Working norms
 - In an issue, explain your initial ideas for the PR
-- Preferably only start work when other PRs are ready for review
+- Preferably only start work when other PRs you're working on are ready for review, or they are blocked by something

 ### Discussion norms
 - Discussions will happen both in person, and on the [Discussion Page](https://github.com/JakeRoggenbuck/Cardinal/discussions)
-- We will try to put every decision made, on github along with any drawings made at an in person meeting
+- We will try to put every decision made and discussion summery, on Github along with any drawings made at an in person meeting

 ### Code Style
 - We use a format checker to keep style consistent